Arlodotexe/strix-music/docs/get-started/build-with-sdk.md

 The actual method signature is decided by each core, dependending on what it needs to function.

+Cores have an [AbstractUI panel](../reference/api/StrixMusic.Sdk.CoreModels.ICore.html#StrixMusic_Sdk_CoreModels_ICore_AbstractConfigPanel) that can be presented to the user for login, configuration, etc., when the core is first loaded.
+This API is a part of OwlCore, and is data abstraction of standardized, simple UI elements.
+It includes buttons, boolean toggles, multichoice, text box, item lists/grids, and more.
+Anything that can interact with these models can render a fully interactive UI optimized for simple interactions.

+Some noteworthy events here:
+- [`ICore.CoreStateChanged`](../reference/api/StrixMusic.Sdk.CoreModels.ICore.html#StrixMusic_Sdk_CoreModels_ICore_CoreStateChanged) - When the state is changed to `NeedsConfiguration`, the config panel should be displayed.
+- [`ICore.AbstractConfigPanelChanged`](reference/api/StrixMusic.Sdk.CoreModels.ICore.html#StrixMusic_Sdk_CoreModels_ICore_AbstractConfigPanelChanged) - When raised, the config panel has been updated and should be re-rendered.

+Cores should also provide a constructor overload that exposes all the neccesary information to use the core headless, without user interaction.

 > [!WARNING]
 > When possible, avoid building your application on top of CoreModels directly.
 These are intended as data sources only, and are not interchangable with AppModels or the tools/plugins built with them.